 Angina pectoris is a clinical syndrome that is the result of an imbalance between the oxygen demand present in heart tissue and an insufficient supply of oxygen carrying blood due to changes in the coronary arteries supplying the heart itself.
 This imbalance, or oxygen starvation, results in myocardial ischemia.
 The supply of oxygenated blood can be impaired for a variety of reasons.
 These range from actual blood flow blockage due to coronary atherosclerosis or coronary spasm to reduction of available supply due to such things as hypotension and anemia.
 Vascular processes such as preload, afterload, and heart rate affect the demand side of the equation.
 Preload is the volume of blood waiting to be pumped by the heart, or from another angle, it is the resident pressure that distends the ventricle prior to ventricular contraction.
 Afterload is the resistance against which the left ventricle of the heart must push the blood that is being pumped.

-Anginal Equivalents -- Alternate symptoms which may represent the same oxygen deficit condition that is being experienced in the cardiac tissues.
+Anginal Equivalents are alternate symptoms which may represent the same oxygen deficit condition that is being experienced in the cardiac tissues.
 Some of the more common anginal equivalents conveyed to health professionals are nausea, unusual strong fatigue, back pain, upper epigastric discomfort, or shortness of breath.

 Currently the exact process that results in angina pectoris is not known.
 It is thought to be related to an increase in excitement of sympathetic and vagal efferent nerve fibers following the release of bradykinin and adenosine from ischemic tissues of the myocardium.
 A better understanding of the mechanism generating cardiac specific angina will greatly enhance rapid differential diagnosis of angina.